 Our aim with the BioAlder tool is to describe how chronological age is distributed at given stages in one of the methods hand, tooth, or hand and tooth combined.
 We want to use this distribution to calculate the 2.5% and 97.5% percentiles of the distribution, in order to define a 95% prediction interval for chronological age, or the probability that chronological age is under a given age limit (for example 18 years).
 Ideally, all studies found in the literature would have presented the distribution of chronological age at given stages in the form of a histogram, or the like.
 As mentioned previously, this might result in the selection bias known as age mimicry, which may strongly influence the results (see the manual for an explanation of this effect).
-To take account of this effect, it is therefore necessary to approach the problem from a different angle: to describe the distribution of the manual.
+To take account of this effect, it is therefore necessary to approach the problem from a different angle: to describe the distribution of the different stages for a given chronological age.
+This prevents the age mimicry effect as described in the manual.
 Figure A1 shows why this may be a sensible approach.
-This figure age) is not influenced by adding extra individuals of a given age.
+This figure illustrates the fact that the approach that indicates the probability of being in different stages (for a given age) is not influenced by adding extra individuals of a given age.
 This is an important argument for why we want to build a probability distribution for the various stages for an individual's given chronological age.